WATCH LIVE ON FACEBOOK- SUNDAY @ 11AM!!CLICK HERE.

 This is the process of putting off what is not like Christ and putting on Christ-likeness.
 Colossians 3:5-14

 You’re not just putting off sin through repentance and change.
 You’re putting on who God called you to be and growing in His character and Christlikeness.
 And we are choosing His ways above ours.
 True disciples of Christ except Jesus as savior and Lord through loving Him, and the application of His word.
 Our lives should be an ongoing project of growth and transformation.
-2 Corinthians 3:18
+2 Corinthians 3:18.

 This also is the process of yielding and growing in the strength of God.
 Ephesians 3:16 / Romans 6:12-13

 In some cases, change may not be so easy.
 There are things we’ve been doing for a long time.
 And now, we are saved and trying to be led by God's Spirit and His word to stop and change.
 This is less about your will and more about prayer, humility and yielding.
-So beat yourself up and give up when change doesn't happen over night. some things may take longer to put off than others.
-Now, that not an excuse to sin, but a note of patience towards yourself.
+So don't beat yourself up and give up when change doesn't happen over night.
+Some things may take longer to put off than others.
+Now, that's not an excuse to sin, but a note of patience towards yourself.
 And the understanding that we all are still on the potters wheel and a work in progress, But you should be moving in the right direction towards overcoming and putting off the acts of the flesh and sin.

 And there are things that we overcome only through the strength of God.

 As you are challenged in certain areas of your life, go to the word and see what God says about it.
 Repent from it, then ask the Lord to give you a revelation of it and strengthen you to grow and or overcome it.
 And then yield to that inner prompting and empowerment.
 This will bring you closer to God as you realize His strength, mercy and sufficiency.
+2 Corinthians 12:8-10

 Again, as a disciple, put yourself on a daily reading program.

+Most people eat every day to sustain strength and health.
+Well the same is applicable to our spiritual health.
+Daily reading improves your spiritual health as well.
+And don’t just read the word, study it for a deeper understanding.
 As you read, questions will come up.
 Those are the times when you take a journey into the word of God through studying.
 You’re digging for understanding and illumination.
 The word of God will birth insights to those who seek them.
+And apply, obey and walk in the word of God.
+It will absolutely change your life.

 Consistent reading and studying positions you to be an ever learning agent.
 Philippians 3:12-14